Danny-Lenko/events-chrome-extension/README.md

 ### Building the Extension

 To build the Chrome extension with minification and obfuscation, follow these steps:

-  1. In the Windows settings choose the 'Git for Windows' app as the default program to open .sh files

-  2. Install the project dependencies by running the following command: \
+  1. Install the project dependencies by running the following command: \
   `npm install`

-  3. Open the manifest.json file in the root directory and make any necessary modifications to fit your extension's requirements (e.g., update permissions, background scripts, content scripts, etc.).
+  2. If you are going to create a module for new URL, first of all you need open the manifest.json file in the root directory and add needed URL.

-  4. In the PowerShell terminal run the build command to generate the optimized build: \
+  3. In the PowerShell terminal run the build command to generate the optimized build: \
   `npm run build`

-  5. The build process will perform tasks such as minification and obfuscation to optimize the code.
-Once the build process completes successfully, the generated files will be placed in the dist/ directory.
+  4. The build process will perform tasks such as minification and obfuscation to optimize the code.
+Once the build process completes successfully, the generated file which called runner will be placed in the dist/ directory.

-  6. The dist/ directory will contain the optimized build of your Chrome extension.
+  5. The dist/ directory will contain the optimized build of your Chrome extension.
 You can now load this build in your Chrome browser for testing or publish it to the Chrome Web Store.

+  6. If you haven't faced with problems during compilation you can be sure production version of build works, after that in order to improve development experience you need run the command via PowerShell: \
+  `npm run dev`

 ## Browser Installation